ambsenyestudi/aspnetCoreAuthenticationFromNoobToPro/Docs/Password.md

 }
 ```
 ### UserStore
-We added the normalized name to make it easier to find use but if we observe the source code we get form the base class [UserStoreBase](https://github.com/dotnet/aspnetcore/blob/master/src/Identity/Extensions.Stores/src/UserStoreBase.cs)
+We added the normalized name to make it easier to find user but if we observe the source code from the base class [UserStoreBase](https://github.com/dotnet/aspnetcore/blob/master/src/Identity/Extensions.Stores/src/UserStoreBase.cs)
-at Identity/Extensions.Stores it implements all the interfaces
+at Identity/Extensions.Stores it implements all the interfaces.
 ```
 public abstract class UserStoreBase<TUser, TKey, TUserClaim, TUserLogin, TUserToken> :
         IUserLoginStore<TUser>,